UW wraps up league play next Saturday

 Clower became the fifth head women's tennis coach in Cowgirl history.
 After taking over the program, he led them to a 14-9 overall mark and a record of 5-2 in Mountain West play.
 They finished tied for second which is the highest finish ever for a Wyoming team.
 As a team, the Cowgirls were ranked in the Campbell's/ITA national rankings every week since they started coming out on January 3, 2012.
 Their highest was the 56th spot on March 27th, which was a best in school history.
 Along with that, they defeated three nationally ranked teams on the year and finished the year ranked 61st.
 The doubles team of Veronica Popovici and Simona Synkova also won the ITA Mountain Regional Tournament in the fall, while earning a spot of 47th in the rankings.

 In addition to that, two members of the squad were named All-Mountain West.
 Popovici and Synkova were named First Team All-Conference in singles play, while they were selected to the All-Conference Doubles Team as well.
-It was the third time in school history that a player has won back to back singles awards and the first time that a player won the doubles award three seasons in a row.
+It was the third time in school history that a player had won back-to-back singles awards and the first time that a player won the doubles award three seasons in a row.

 Clower came to Wyoming after two seasons as an assistant coach at Lamar University (Beaumont, Texas).
 His duties included assisting with practice sessions, on the court training of both singles and doubles teams, creating and maintaining data bases for prospective players, along with ensuring compliance with recruitment regulations.
 Prior to that, he spent one season as a volunteer assistant with the program and as an adjunct professor for kinesiology.